GPII/windows/gpii-service/README.md

         "enabled": false, // true to enable
         // Where to store the 'last update' info "lastUpdatesFile": "%ProgramData%\\Morphic\\last-updates.json5",
+        // Number of times to retry a failed update (default: 3).
+        "retries": 3,
+        // Milliseconds to wait after failure (default: 5000).
+        "retryDelay": 5000,
         // The files to update
         "files": [{
             url: "https://raw.githubusercontent.com/GPII/gpii-app/master/siteconfig.json5",